Community Notes undermoderate polarizing content by design creating risks in electoral processes: Results

 At the account level, we observe significant variability in the proportion of posts with notes achieving \textit{Helpful Status}.
 Politically divisive accounts show fewer notes achieving Helpful Status, for example, those of Elon Musk or Kamala Harris’s campaign have 3\% or less than 0.1\% of their annotated posts receiving such notes, respectively.
 Conversely, parody, entertainment, and conspiracy theory accounts exhibit a high proportion of notes achieving \textit{Helpful Status} (see lists of salient accounts and metrics in SM.S\ref{subsec:outcomes_account}).
 More generally, 9.7\% of annotated posts authored by accounts that held blue check verification prior to X's 2022 policy change and were deemed of ``public interest'' \cite{X_2016_blue} received notes with \textit{Helpful Status}, compared to 14.0\% for unverified accounts; computations restricted to non-deleted posts.

 Similarly, we observe that notes discussing politically divisive issues struggle to garner consensus and achieve \textit{Helpful Status} across each analyzed country, while those reporting scams and other misleading practices commonly do (see SM.S\ref{subsec:outcomes_topic} for country-specific lists of over- and under-represented terms in notes with \textit{Helpful Status}).
-For instance, in the United States, only 6.0\% of notes discussing presidential candidates and political parties, 5.5\% of those addressing the Israel-Palestine conflict, and 11.7\% of those covering the Russia-Ukraine war reach \textit{Helpful Status}.
-In contrast, 39.0\% of notes reporting scams, fraud, and impersonation achieve this status (see SM.S\ref{subsec:outcomes_topic} for a curation of keywords used).
+To demonstrate this, we analyzed notes related to four elections taking place during the period of observation of our study.
+Figure \ref{fig:election_us_uk_fr_de} shows a comparison between the fraction of notes reaching \textit{Helpful Status} for election-related notes and for overall notes in the same period, for the 2024 United States presidential (6.9\% vs 14.7\%), 2024 United Kingdom general (8.2\% vs 10.9\%), 2024 France legislative (12.8\% vs 16.8\%), and 2025 Germany federal elections (8.6\% vs 11.9\%).
+For each selected election, consensus is reached less frequently on election-related community notes compared to overall notes published during the same period.
+For comparison, 39\% of notes reporting scams, frauds, and impersonations reached \textit{Helpful Status}.
+See SM.S\ref{subsec:outcomes_topic} for a curation of keywords used to identify notes relating to elections and other topics.

 Finally, as reported in Figure \ref{fig:request_submit_helpful}.C, posts with notes that reached \textit{Helpful Status} are authored by accounts across the political spectrum in the 13 countries for which we computed ideological positions (see SM.S\ref{subsubsec:epo_x_cn} for Left-Right distributions across all countries).
 In the United States, 8.3\% of annotated posts authored by Left-leaning users receive notes that achieve \textit{Helpful Status}, compared to 12.9\% for Right-leaning users, as observed in \cite{Renault2025}.
 However, this disparity should not be interpreted as definitive evidence that content from Right-leaning users is flagged more frequently.
 Since our analysis is restricted to non-deleted posts, the observed difference could be explained, at least partially, by differential deletion patterns, whereby Left-leaning users may delete their posts with \textit{Helpful Status} notes more frequently than Right-leaning users (see discussion in SM.S\ref{paragraph:deletion_rate}).